 To contact the team please email - safeguardingandsupport@sheffield.ac.uk

-If you’re feeling down, overwhelmed or struggling to adjust to student life, the Student Wellbeing Service can offer tailored preventative one-to-one support to help you make sense of what you’re experiencing and help you manage your wellbeing to succeed at University.
+The Student Wellbeing Service offer practical and emotional support to students experiencing challenging situations.
+They provide one-to-one sessions to help you make sense of what you’re experiencing and to better manage your wellbeing.
 To book an appointment with your faculty Wellbeing Advisor please visit the Student Wellbeing Service

 External Support